DABodr/ODR-Tools_Installer/README.md

 * Auto-configuration with system adaptation of a full DAB+ multiplex.
 * No transmitter needed for listen your mux with DABlin, DAB+ decoder software.

- More infos on www.opendigitalradio.org for ODR tools development Configuration ready for transmit with an EasyDABv2 : https://tipok.org.ua/node/46
+ More infos on www.opendigitalradio.org for ODR tools development.
+ Configuration ready for transmit with an EasyDABv2 : https://tipok.org.ua/node/46

   * Install: